aminophen/plautopatch/README.md

 # plautopatch

-Japanese pLaTeX/upLaTeX formats and packages often conflict with other LaTeX packages which are aware of pLaTeX/upLaTeX.
+Japanese pLaTeX/upLaTeX formats and packages often conflict with other LaTeX packages which are unaware of pLaTeX/upLaTeX.
 In the worst case, such packages throw an fatal error or end up with a wrong output.